 Here's how your servicer might modify your mortgage to reduce the monthly payments.

-In most cases, refinancing is available only if you have equity in your home, and you have an acceptable credit score.
+In most cases, refinancing is available only if you have equity in your home and you have acceptable credit scores, which means you can't be delinquent on the loan.

 In a short sale, the lender agrees to let the homeowner sell the home to a new owner for less than is owed on the mortgage loan.
 In a deed in lieu of foreclosure transaction, a homeowner voluntarily hands over the home's title to the bank to satisfy the mortgage loan.

-To find out if you're eligible for a loss mitigation option, contact your servicer.
+Contact your servicer to find out if you're eligible for a loss mitigation option.
 If you need more information about different ways to avoid foreclosure or how to fight a foreclosure, consider talking to a foreclosure attorney or a HUD-approved housing counselor.